EPA Collaboration with Vietnam

 Fine particulate matter (also referred to as "PM 2.5") is visible to the human eye as haze and can impact respiratory health.
 In partnership with EPA, US Embassy Hanoi and the U.S. Consulate in Ho Chi Minh City operate air quality monitors which measure PM 2.5.
 As a result, American citizens and other residents of these cities are able to stay informed about real-time air quality conditions.

-- Recently: In May 2018, EPA partnered with the Asian Development Bank and Asia Institute for Technology to deliver a workshop on EPA’s Environmental Benefits Mapping and Analysis Program – Community Edition (BenMAP-CE) in Hanoi, Vietnam, for Asian government officials. how to use BenMAP-CE and received scientific and technical support in conducting their own analyses of health benefits in their communities.
+- In 2018, EPA partnered with the Asian Development Bank and Asia Institute for Technology to deliver a workshop on EPA’s Environmental Benefits Mapping and Analysis Program – Community Edition (BenMAP-CE) in Hanoi, Vietnam, for Asian government officials.
+Participants learned how to use BenMAP-CE and received scientific and technical support in conducting their own analyses of health benefits in their communities.

 1200 Pennsylvania Ave., NW